dagainz/Correlator/README.md

 # Correlator

-This software provides a log analysis system that consumes and processes log data, presumably generated from other systems or applications.
+Correlator is an event reading and processing system that can be used to analyze, report, and take action on system log events presumably generated from other systems or applications.

+CLI scripts are provided to:
+- Process logfiles
+- Process, or capture and save, syslog log data.
+It can listen on the network for real-time syslog processing or processes previously captured syslog data.

+This is currently in the prototype stage, and not much more than scaffolding.

 ## Architecture

-### The Correlator Engine
+### The engine

-The Correlator Engine is responsible for reading the log data and passing it through one or more Correlator Logic Modules for processing.
-During its execution, the Correlator Engine may dispatch events to be handled independently by the Event Processor.
+The  engine is responsible for reading the log data and feeding it through one or more Logic modules for processing, as well as requesting and reporting on statistics collected by all running modules.

-### The Event Processor

-The Event Processor is responsible for processing and reacting to events dispatched by the Correlator Engine.
-The Event Processor forwards received events to one or more Event Listeners for processing.

-### Correlator Logic Module
+### Modules

-The Correlator Logic Module implements logic that:
-- Receives and interprets log data, maintaining state (The Correlation process).
-- Detects situations and responds by creating and dispatching events that get handled by another, independent propcess.
+Modules process log records, collect statistics, and dispatch events.
+One module handles related log events.
+It is possible to run multiple modules.

+Modules:

+- Are python classes
-- (Optionally) Maintain a running set of related statistics, and report on them by dispatching Audit Events
+- Maintain and report on internal statistics

-For example, given the hypothetical scenario where we want to detect the situation where someone is repeatedly trying to log in via ssh, and take some action when a certain number of failed logins were attempted.
+- Can maintain state to correlate log events for a higher level of business intelligence
+- Dispatch Error, Warning, or Informational events to be logged and possibly acted on
+- Dispatch Audit events: Events with guaranteed data suitable for recording (for example, a database/csv file row)

+There are two system modules provided:
+- Reportonly:
+  - Dispatches a Notice event for every log record
+  - Maintains statistics on how many log records processed, as well as the combined records lengths as a total length, in bytes.
+- Capture:
+- - Essentially the same as Reportonly, with slightly different statistics

+#### Theoretical example of a custom module:

+A module could be created to process events from a secure shell server running on Linux.
-A Correlator Logic Module would process all log entries from sshd, and maintain a map of failed attempts per source address within a certain time period.
-When this number exceeds the maximum allowed, it would create and dispatch a custom event that included the source IP address.
+It could listen for both successful and failed login attempts, keeping a running total of both for statistical purposes.
+It could keep track of the number of failed attempts per source address within a certain time period.
+When this number exceeds a predetermined threshold, it could dispatch a custom event called (for example) SSHLoginTriesExceeded.

-### Event Listeners

-Event Listeners are instances of python classes whose process_event method gets called with every event dispatched by the Correlator Engine.
-In that method you can decide what action to take, if any.

-There are 2 integrated event listeners that both the log file processor and syslog server
-use:
- - LogbackListener: Logs all events to the python log.
- - CSVListener: Writes audit events to CSV files

-Additional listeners may be created for custom actions.
-For example, in the case of the ssh failed login detection described above: A new listener would be created that ignores all events except for that custom event.
-When it is received, it adds a temporary rule to the firewall to block that IP address temporarily.
+The event handler for that event could execute a command that would add that source IP address to a temporary firewall block list, for example.

+The daily statistics from this module could be (easily, at least):
+  - Total number of successful ssh logins
+  - Total number of failed ssh logins
+  - Total number of failed ssh logins that don't have a successful login (today)
+  - Total number of source addresses that exceeded X ssh login attempts and got blocked

-### Event System
+### Events

-There are several predefined Events that can be used or subclassed:
-ErrorEvent, WarningEvent, NoticeEvent, and AuditEvent.
+Events are dispatched from the Correlator engine or one of its modules.
+They are implemented as python classes and be extended to provide additional functionality.

 #### Standard events